achuchulev/secure-nomad-https/README.md

 ### Access nomad web console

-Open web browser, open nomad web console using your instance dns name for URL and verify that connection is secured and SSL certificate is valid
+Open web browser, access nomad web console using your instance dns name for URL and verify that connection is secured and SSL certificate is valid